Why Does Intermittent Fasting Increase Gallbladder Sludge

 Understanding Gallbladder Problems and Symptoms

-The gallbladder is a small, pear-shaped organ tucked beneath the liver.
+The gallbladder is a small, pear-shaped organ located beneath the liver.
 Its primary role in our bodies is to store bile, an essential substance that helps digest fatty foods.

-Sometimes, health problems can disrupt this process, leading to uncomfortable symptoms or even severe pain due to complications such as gallstones - hard deposits formed when there is too much cholesterol or bilirubin in your bile.
+Sometimes, health problems can disrupt this process, leading to uncomfortable symptoms or even severe pain due to complications such as gallstones, which are hard deposits formed when there is too much cholesterol or bilirubin in your bile.

 Gallstone Indications